mrkkrp/markkarpov.com/post/what-does-a-humped-critter-have-to-teach-us.md

   between types and values/functions.
 Which leads us to…

-* **Type classes as a way to go from type level to value level.** In modern Haskell type classes are often used to get a unique value (functions are also values in this context) associated with a type.
-Here, type class definition establishes what sort of value you can get, and instances define actual values.
-If we accept that the “uniqueness” property is useful, then we could argue that OCaml doesn't have such a mechanism.
+* **Type classes as a way to go from type level to value level.** In modern Haskell type classes are often used to get a value (functions are also values in this context) associated with a type.
+Here, type class definition establishes what sort of value you can get, and instances define actual values, one per type.
+If we accept that coherence of instance resolution is useful, then we could argue that OCaml doesn't have such a mechanism.
 [Edward Kmett likes this a lot.][type-classes-vs-the-world] But I'd say it's not a problem of module system vs type classes.
-If we have dependent types, we automatically can get one-to-one correspondence of similar kind.
+If we have dependent types, we also can get compute values form types, although such an approach will be “closed”, as opposed to the “open” system with type classes where new instances always can be added.

 ## Conclusion